 These occurrences are collectively known as ‘mutual events’.
 We’re quite early in the UK’s Jupiter season, so any mutual events currently need to be very well timed to be observable.

 On 12 April, Io’s shadow crosses the face of Callisto between 05:22 BST and 05:36 BST (04:22 UT to 04:36 UT).

 Jupiter’s altitude will be just 3.5˚ above the east-southeast horizon at this time, so pretty low.

 If you can get a view of the planet, what you’ll see will be Callisto’s disc appearing to dim as Io’s shadow passes across it.
 The eclipse should be observable through small instruments.

 As we head further into 2021 there will be further events to see.
 However, Jupiter’s low altitude does somewhat limit the window of opportunity for many of them.

-This article originally appeared in the October 2019 issue of BBC Sky at Night Magazine.
-Pete Lawrence is an experienced astronomer and a co-host on The Sky at Night.
+Pete Lawrence is an experienced astronomer and a co-host of The Sky at Night.